The News Quiz: Ep 8. Musk and Trump Break Up

 extend the white cliffs of Dover around the entire coastline

-And actually, he's not, like, Rachel Reeves is the one who's got to find the the money for it.
+And actually, he's not, like, Rachel Reeves is the one who's got to find the money for it.

-why'd you do that?
+why'd you do that

-So I think it's all meant to be about the characters and the stick, isn't it?
+one outfit all of these quad bottle and so I think it's all meant to be about the carrot and and the stick isn't it so I think probably porn and PTSD.

 Which one's the carrot?

-I think what it is, it provides a welcome change to the usual sort of gap year people, and people will be doing a bit more sort of a destructive one.
+No, it's a military gap year.
+I think what it is, it provides a welcome change to the usual sort of gap year people and people will be doing a bit more sort of a destructive one of actually.

 I actually went abroad to demolish a well.

 This all feels very different to my gap year.
+I just went briefcasing around Europe.

-Well, I mean, it also just made you, you think back to the British military in the past, are the young people of this country really prepared to put the kind of effort in that, for example, young people in Britain did at the Battle of Towton in 1461
+Are the young people of this country really prepared to put the kind of effort in that, for example, young people in Britain did at the Battle of Towton in 1461,

+in the early stages of the Wars of the Roses?
 In a single day of hand-to-hand combat, historians have estimated that around 25,000 people were killed.
+And I just don't think our young people today

 would be prepared to put that effort in.

-And we'd have to hire in a load of Poles and Bulgarians to kill each other just to get the job done.
+I think they take one look at the battlefield and say, no, it's not for me, and we'd have to hire in a load of Poles and Bulgarians to kill each other just to get the job done.

 Well, the government has warned, you know, the challenges we face, the challenge of China was described as sophisticated and persistent, the threat of Russia as immediate and pressing.